sgort/css-mashlib/README.md

   - mashlib version.

 - config files are located in `config` folder
-  - `config-mashlib.json` is derived from CSS `/config/config-mashlib.json` recipe.
+  - `config-mashlib.json` is derived from `/config/config-mashlib.json` [CSS mashlib recipe](https://github.com/communitySolidServer/recipe/mashlib).

-	  - Enable setup by replacing in line `"css:config/app/setup/disabled.json"` `disabled` with 'required'. see https://gitter.im/solid/community-server?at=621347740909252318ed6c42
+	  - Enable setup by replacing in line `"css:config/app/setup/disabled.json"` `disabled` with 'required'. see [gitter im comment](https://gitter.im/solid/community-server?at=621347740909252318ed6c42)

     - **The file must be replaced for each new CSS mashlib recipe version - at least for the context version**